MerBudd/Techiee.py/README.md

 - **🔍 Google Search Grounding**: Support for real-time web search (requires paid plan, disabled by default).

 >[!NOTE]
 > Settings (thinking, persona) and Context are isolated to prevent "slipping" between different conversations.
-In shared spaces like threads created with `/createthread` and tracked channels, settings apply to everyone.
-In DMs, they are private to you.
+In shared spaces like threads created with `/createthread`, settings apply to everyone.
+In DMs and tracked channels, they are private to you.

 ## Configuration